Can I exclude owners and officers from workers’ comp coverage in California?

 An owner of a professional corporation may also be excluded from the policy if they fill out the waiver and are already covered by a health insurance policy.

-In the case of a cooperative corporation, any officer or member of the board of directors can be excluded from coverage if they are covered by:
+In the case of a cooperative corporation, you may exclude any officer or member of the board of directors from coverage if they are covered by:

 - A health care service plan or health insurance policy, and

 - A disability insurance policy that is comparable in scope and coverage to a standard workers’ comp policy

 They’ll also need to fill out the waiver.
 As goes the pattern.
 (Don’t worry: If you’re insured through Huckleberry, you can do all of this online.)